ArunNadda/CNSS/Chapters/Module8-VirusAttacks-and-HowtoDefend.md

+## Module 8 - Virus Attacks and How to Defend

 ### Virus Types and Attacks.
 - **What is a Virus** - self-replicates and spreads.
 - **What is a Worm** - special type of virus, can spread without human intervention.
 Most of the virus today are worm.